 The specificity of an ABR hearing screening instrument quantifies the ability of the device to identify ears with normal hearing (the true negative rate).
-When there is no hearing loss we can assume that an ABR is present.
-Specificity is therefore the probability of a 'Clear response' (pass) result when an ABR is truly present.
-In practice ABR screening test specificity is dependent on both the amplitude of individual's ABR at the sensors and the levels of noise occurring during the test.
-Both vary according to the individual, sensor connection, position, resting state of the infant and the environmental noise.
+When there is no hearing loss, we can assume that an ABR is present.
+'Specificity' is the probability of a 'Valid ABR', (a pass), result when an ABR is truly present.
+In practice patient and environmental can obscure a true ABR response.
+This means that in practice ABR screening test specificity is variable and dependent on both the size of the individuals ABR at the electrodes and the levels of noise occurring during the test.
+Both vary according to the individual, electrode connection, position, resting state of the infant and the environment.